Donna Lee: Recordings

 "Donna Lee" was recorded by the Charlie Parker Quintet on May 8, 1947, for Savoy in New York City.
 Musicians with Parker for the session were Miles Davis (trumpet), Bud Powell (piano), Tommy Potter (bass), and Max Roach (drums).
 "Donna Lee" was the first of four tunes recorded during the session and was recorded over four takes, the fourth being the master take.

 Later in 1947 it was recorded for Decca by Claude Thornhill and his orchestra, which included Gil Evans, Lee Konitz, Gerry Mulligan, Sandy Siegelstein, Bill Barber, and Joe Shulman.
 Some of these musicians were later hired by Miles Davis for his album Birth of the Cool.
 Evans approached Davis for permission to write the arrangement of "Donna Lee" for Thornhill.
 Davis agreed and then got the idea to "imitate the sound of Claude Thornhill but with less people" for his nonet recordings, as he says in his autobiography.

 Jazz bassist Jaco Pastorius recorded a version of "Donna Lee" on bass guitar, with Don Alias on congas, for his debut album Jaco Pastorius (1976).
 His friend Pat Metheny called this version "astounding" because of its "hornlike phrasing that was previously unknown to the bass guitar" and "one of the freshest looks at how to play on a well traveled set of chord changes in recent jazz history".
-"Donna Lee" has also been recorded by Karrin Allyson, Anthony Braxton, Steve Lacy, Nick Brignola, Clifford Brown, Ryan Kisor, Lee Konitz, Warne Marsh, Tito Puente, Steve Bailey, Victor Wooten, and Wallace Roney.
+"Donna Lee" has also been recorded by Karrin Allyson, Anthony Braxton, Steve Lacy, Nick Brignola, Clifford Brown, Ryan Kisor, Lee Konitz, Warne Marsh, Tito Puente, Steve Bailey, Victor Wooten, Alain Caron and Wallace Roney.

 Pianist John Beasley won the 2021 Best Arrangement, Instrumental Or A Cappella Grammy Award on March 14, 2021, for his arrangement of "Donna Lee" performed by his big band, MONK'estra, from the album MONK'estra Plays John Beasley, on Mack Avenue Records.